Tinnifo/MegoBin/docs/04-tutorials/swap-the-encoder.md

 You will see four blocks of differences: the `encoder` block (class and its kwargs), the `loss` block (class and margin vs clamp_threshold), the `trainer` block (two_phase vs single_phase plus all the nested phase structure), and the `pair_sampler` block (hybrid vs semibin).

 That's the whole change surface: four YAML files of configuration, zero lines of Python. `megobin/pipeline.py` did not change.
 None of the other components changed.
 The binner, evaluator, logger, feature loader, and FASTA writer are all shared.

-## Exercise

-Run the same two encoders but swap the binner too — try `binner=dbscan_ensemble` on one of the runs.
-Compare the resulting bin counts.
-You should see significantly more bins from DBSCAN (it's a hard-cluster-per-eps method) than from Infomap (which uses community detection with merging).
-Which one wins on mean completeness?
-Which one has more high-quality (>90% complete, <5% contamination) bins?

-Write your answer in a notebook under `notebooks/exploratory/` and commit it.
-Future-you will thank present-you.